| | | |

 Ingredients Needed

-You can use any citrus fruit (or any fruit really), to make a refreshing fruit ice tea.
-Today I am showing you how to make using a lot of oranges, limes, lemons, a pink grapefruit and a Cantaloupe melon.
+You can use any citrus fruit (any fruit really), to make a refreshing fruit ice tea.
+Today I am showing you how to make using a lot of oranges, limes, lemons, pink grapefruit and a Cantaloupe melon.
 I only used the grapefruit and melon because they were well past their best.

 • Oranges